yalmip/yalmip.github.io/_posts/2016-09-22-debugginginfeasible.md

 optimize(Model)
 ````

 You solve this nicely structured problem, and it turns out to be infeasible.
-What you do now is that you solve the problem after wvery addition of a new set of constraints, and find out where it first fails
+What you do now is that you solve the problem after every addition of a new set of constraints, and find out where it first fails

 ````matlab
 Model = [];